Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/05-fine-tune-drop/README.md

   );
 ```

 Now we can create a more realistic ghost card.
-For this, let's create a new component _ghost-card_ responsible for displaying the _ghost card_.
+In order to do that, let's create a new component _ghost-card_ that will be responsible for displaying the _ghost card_.

 _./src/kanban/components/ghost-card/ghost-card.component.module.css_